projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 There is a TypeScript release that caused type checking to run 20x slower on projects that use Styled Components type definitions.
-To fix this, please make sure you that your editor is using the same TypeScript version as the project.
+To fix this, please make sure that your editor is using the same TypeScript version as the project.
 Refer to the bottom right portion of the status bar when you have an open TypeScript file.
 To change this value, click the version value and pick "Use Workspace Version" on the dropdown.

 ## Maintenance